Hausdorff dimensions of perturbations of a conformal iterated function system via thermodynamic formalism: Introduction

-Applying our main result, Theorem \ref{maintheorem}, to the sequence of sets $(F_{\geq N})$ leads to the following strengthening of Good's result: \begin{theorem} For each $p\geq 1$, the Hausdorff dimension of $F_{\geq N}$ can be estimated via the formula
+Applying our main result, Theorem \ref{maintheorem}, to the sequence of sets $(F_{\geq N})$ leads to the following strengthening of Jaerisch--Kesseb\"ohmer's result: \begin{theorem} For each $p\geq 1$, the Hausdorff dimension of $F_{\geq N}$ can be estimated via the formula

 where $c_{k,\ell} \in \Q$ and $c_{i,j,k,\ell} \in \Q$ are appropriate constants that can be computed explicitly.
 For example, $c_{1,1} = -1$, $c_{2,1} = 1$, $c_{2,2} = -1/2$, $c_{3,1} = -1$, $c_{3,2} = 3/2$, $c_{3,3} = -1/3$, and $c_{1,1,-1,0} = 1/2$. \end{theorem}